-What does Scripture Engagement really mean?
+What Does Scripture Engagement Really Mean?

-Scripture Engagement and Message Perception Scale
+Scripture Engagement and Message Familiarity Scale

-To help illustrate what has already been stated, the main contribution of Port Estillyen Productions is expressed in the Scripture Engagement and Message Perception Scale.
-We have developed four charts under this title.
+To help illustrate the diversity of Scripture Engagement, Port Estillyen Productions(PEP) has developed the Scripture Engagement and Message Perception Scale.

 Imagination and Research

-Albert Einstein once said: “Imagination is more important than knowledge.
-For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.”
+[dacallout type=quote]“Imagination is more important than knowledge.
+For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.”(Albert Einstein)[/dacallout]